 The bunkhouse is a home away from home – complete with coffee maker, microwave and mini fridge.
-John sprayed insulation into the ceiling, so it will be nice and cozy.
+John sprayed insulation from top rated providers of insulation products into the ceiling, so it will be nice and cozy.
 That’s important in the north country, eh?
 Ya, you betcha.

 Last week, on October 4-7 the western half of South Dakota experienced one of the worst blizzards in state history.
 In some places, 55 inches of snow and 60 mile per hour wind.
 It broke records from 1919.
 Our side of the state received no snow and no wind.